NDF-Poli-USP/spyro/README.md

 Functionality
 =============

-* Finite Element discretizations for wave propagators in 2D and 3D for triangular and tetrahedral meshes.
+* Finite Element discretizations for scalar wave equation in 2D and 3D using triangular and tetrahedral meshes.
-    * Continuous Galerkin with arbitrary spatial order and higher-order mass lumping up to p = 5.
+    * Continuous Galerkin with arbitrary spatial order and stable and accurate higher-order mass lumping up to p = 5.
 * Spatial and ensemble (*shot*) parallelism for source simulations.
-* Leapfrog and Strong Stability Preserving Runga-Kutta time-stepping schemes (up to 4th order accurate in time).
+* Leapfrog and Strong Stability Preserving Runga-Kutta (SSPRK) time-stepping schemes (up to 4th order accurate in time).
 * Perfectly Matched Layer to absorb reflected waves in both 2D and 3D.
 * Mesh-independent functional gradient for Leapfrog and SSPRK time-stepping methods using the discrete adjoint method.
 * Sparse interpolation and injection.